thegetty/osci-report/source/projects-at-a-glance.html.md

 SAM uses TMS for collections management, including the media module for managing its digital assets.
 As a medium-size museum, SAM has little internal or external information technology support.
 The intent of its team was to enhance the online authoring and publishing process around TMS, creating add-ins within the existing system.
 Museum staff worked closely with their TMS vendor, Gallery Systems, to design a software component that would add desired functionalities and use the company’s e-Museum framework to publish content online.
 The SAM catalogue is synced with TMS and is updated as information in the CMS is updated.

-Seattle Art Museum, AAM (Alliance of American Museums) Gold MUSE Award, Online Presence (2014) for its OSCI catalogue
+Seattle Art Museum, AAM (Alliance of American Museums) Gold MUSE Award, Online Presence (2014) for its OSCI catalogue.
+{:.ion-ribbon-b .award}

 ## Tate
 {:.section-heading}